shawn-eary/eTrexChop/README.md

         1        2        3        4        5        6        7
 12345789012345789012345789012345789012345789012345789012345789012<br />
+Does not support offsets right now.
+May crash in MS Windows but seems to work in GNU\Linux.

-Only supports trimming from the front of the GPX file with zero offset right now.
-I will fix the rest of the issues eventually, but I will personally be using this tool when I don't have access to Garming Basecamp and I just want to trim some points from the front and (eventually back) of an eTrex GPX file.
+I will fix the issues eventually,but I will personally be using this tool when I don't have "easy" access to Garming Basecamp and I just want to trim some points from the front and (eventually back) of an eTrex GPX file.

 Problem is I sometimes have to start my eTrex before I start my event, so I have non-relvent data at the first of the